centria/console/docs/part1.md

 <h3>Exercise 10: Merging </h3>
 <ol>
-<li>Create two non-conflicting commits, one directly to the remote repository, and another to the local version.
-For example, edit the first line of your shopping list via GitHub, and the last line on the local version.</li>
+- Create two non-conflicting commits, one directly to the remote repository, and another to the local version.
+For example, edit the first line of your shopping list via GitHub, and the last line on the local version.
-<li>Try pushing the local commit to the remote repository and observer the error message.</li>
+- Try pushing the local commit to the remote repository and observer the error message.
-<li>Pull the commit from the remote repository to your local version and write "my first merge" as the commit message.</li>
+- Pull the commit from the remote repository to your local version and write "my first merge" as the commit message.

 If you see "CONFLICT" printed out while pulling, read the next section "Merge Conflicts".

-<li>Finally, push all the changes to GitHub.</li>
+- Finally, push all the changes to GitHub.
 </ol>